The Immortals of Meluha: Translations

-Film adaptation
+Adaptations

 In January 2012, Karan Johar's Dharma Productions bought the film rights of The Immortals of Meluha.
 Johar said that he was "blown away with the world of Meluha and rivetted by Amish's creation of it."
 The director was confirmed to be looking into the finer details of the production, along with the screenplay.
 Though initially rumored that Karan Malhotra's Shuddhi was to be the film adaptation of the book, it was a different film.
 In September 2013, Johar announced that Malhotra would be directing The Immortals of Meluha, but only after the release of Shuddhi.
 Tripathi also revealed during Jaipur Literature Festival that an unnamed Hollywood producer bought the rights for an American version of the film.
 This led to speculation in the media whether Johar would indeed helm the film or the release would be an American production.
 In January 2015, Tripathi confirmed that the film adaptation was on-going and would have the biggest budget of any film series.
 Malhotra started adapting the story into a film script, with Tripathi acting as creative consultant and reviewer.

 In May 2017, the author revealed that Dharma Productions had dropped the film rights due to the contract expiring.
 Although media reported that Johar canceled the project in fear of any backlash from making a film on an Indian God, Tripathi said that a new contract had been signed with another unnamed film studio.
 In June 2017, it was reported that Sanjay Leela Bhansali bought the film rights from Dharma Productions.

 In March 2022, Shekhar Kapur announced that he, along with Roy Price, would adapt the book into a web series, with Suparn Verma as director and showrunner.
 The series will be the maiden project of Roy Price's film and television production house, International Art Machine, which will mark the adaptation as its debut production venture in India.